 As early as I can remember, I have been on college campuses.
 I was born just outside College Park, Maryland, where my father was finishing his doctorate at the University of Maryland.
-I grew up the son of a faculty member at a Historically Black University.
-My father won several teaching and mentoring awards while sharing his love of botany and marine biology, while also investing in students navigating the challenges of college and life after college.
+I grew up the son of a faculty member at an HBCU (Historically Black College and University.
+My father won several teaching and mentoring awards while sharing his love of botany, biology, and marine biology, while also investing in students navigating the challenges of college and life after college.
 He worked with the State of Maryland to research and share new ways of experientially teaching the sciences.
 Since he spent 30 years at the University of Maryland, Eastern Shore (UMES), I was often on campus attending summer camps, playing in the student union, hanging out at the campus greenhouse and pond, and exploring my father’s office, lab, and classroom.

 I grew up two blocks from Salisbury University and spent much of my first 18 years at the Salisbury University library, pool, basketball courts, and track.
-I took attended many summer workshops and completed 36 credits pre-college, most of them at or through Salisbury U. I was a 17 year old surrounded by college juniors and seniors while I took Calculus II and III in addition to being the only high schooler exploring Psychology I and II.
-My mother (and her mother) was a reference librarian so I also spent much time reading books, magazines, and Microfiche at the local library.
+I took attended many summer workshops and completed 36 credits pre-college, most of them at or through Salisbury U. I was a 17 year old surrounded by college juniors and seniors while I took Calculus II and III in addition to being the only high schooler exploring two psychology courses.
+My mother, and her mother, were both reference librarians so I also spent much time reading books, magazines, and Microfiche (tiny cards) and Microfilm (rolls of film) at the local library.

 We typically visited my parent’s alma maters (Hood College and U. of Maryland) each year for Homecoming and/or reunions.
 My mother was even a humble winner of White Blazer award for the top athlete at Hood College!
 On family vacations we often toured colleges for fun.